Mythendros/primefaclearner/README.md

 # primefaclearner
-Primefaclearner is a Python script designed to help you memorize prime factorizations.
+Primefaclearner is a Command-Line Tool written in Python designed to help you memorize prime factorizations.
 It can efficiently generate prime factorizations for numbers within a specified range and quiz you about them.

 ## Installation
 ```